 Love was confusing, out there in Paradise Valley under the burning eye of the desert sun.
 An omen things were not going well: dropping a Superfly-sized bottle of Arpege - an extraordinary gift under any circumstances - onto the concrete sidewalk in front of Marilyn's place when a tarantula scuttled out from nowhere.
 (To this day, an unexpected tarantula spooks me.)
 By the time summer school and the first Silt Pile workshop ended, I'd managed to let myself get so dehydrated, literally and figuratively, that I'd turned myself into a ready candidate for auditory and visual hallucinations.
-(Awfully simple way to make oneself quite ill is forgetting to drink enough water, especially in a climate as arid as Arizona's.)
+(An awfully simple way to make yourself quite ill is forgetting to drink enough water, especially in a climate as arid as Arizona's.)

 My gentle parents did their best to cope.
 My mother farmed me out to a friend of hers who worked as an anaesthesiologist at the local hospital.
 Jeannie's useful house rule for guests was that the bed one slept in had to be made in the morning before one left one's room.
 Good habit to get into.
 Aside from that, she had no rules for me and was at work the afternoon of the day I tried to rescue a bird, a fledgling that had fallen from its nest.
 The terrified creature shuddered and died despite my silent wailing hope for its salvation.

 Jeannie let me go home to my folks at the end of the week and I don't recall ever seeing her again but bed-making was simply never much of an issue after that although I never thought to thank her for her conscientious rule-setting.
 Too bad!

 "The stopping of Becoming is Nirvana" I heard myself saying, one day.
 Now, where had that come from?
 I had no idea.